With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 Now let’s look at the other side of coin – the idea that a refinance can hurt your credit score.

-Sure, there are the mortgage inquiries and the existence of a new credit account on your credit report, but often you won’t see your scores fall more than a handful of points.
+Sure, there are the mortgage inquiries and the existence of a new credit account on your credit report, and the loss of the old loan.
+But often you won’t see your scores fall more than a handful of points.

 The takeaway is the savings from the refinance should easily eclipse any temporary credit score ding, which may or may not even take place.